-Table 3 estimates the effects of local labor market shocks on mothers' labor market participation, family earnings and total family income.
-Column (1) shows that a 1 percentage point increase in unexpected unemployment decreases participation of mothers in 0.8 percent.
+Column (1) shows that a 1 percentage point increase in unexpected unemployment decreases participation of mothers by 0.8 percent.
 As expected the main variation of this shock on family resources comes through family earnings: a 1 percentage point shock implies a drop of 1.6 percent in earnings; in comparison the effect of the same shock on total family income is 1.1 percent.

-Regarding the results presented in columns (1) to (3) of Table 3 three questions arise: (1) Do families where members have permanent labor contracts are affected by shocks to the same extent than families where temporary contracts are dominant in attachment to labor market?, (2) Do families perceive the unexpected unemployment rate as shock?
+Regarding the results presented in columns (1) to (3) of Table 3 three questions arise: (1) Are families whose members have permanent labor contracts affected by shocks to the same extent as families whit temporary contracts?, (2) Do families perceive the unexpected unemployment rate as shock?
 Or, can they predict it?, finally, (3) Does the scope to insure shocks vary across families?
 This is the first set of questions I handle before presenting evidence on the response of families' consumption choices and allocation of time to shock.

 Does shock affect all families equally?
-To answer the first question I divide the sample by mothers' education: no college and at least some college attendance; I use this as a proxy for stability of attachment to labor market.
+To answer the first question I divide the sample by mother's education: non-college and at least some college attendance36.
+I use this as a proxy for stability of attachment to labor market.
 As expected families in the less educated group are more vulnerable to unexpected increases in the unemployment: only participation of mothers that hold a high school degree or less is affected by shock, and their family's earnings are also more vulnerable to the shock (1.6% vs 1.4% for more educated families).